Djezminka/Djezminka/README.md

 - 👋 Hi, I’m @Djezminka
 - 👀 I’m interested in learning computer programming.
 Currently taking baby steps!
-- 🌱 I’m currently learning CS50 and JavaScript on Freecodecamp.org
+- 🌱 I’m currently learning CS50 and C#
 - 💞️ I’m looking to collaborate on: not really sure at this time...